 IFRS 3.B64(e), (k)

-The remeasurement to fair value of the Group's existing 25% interest in Papyrus resulted in a gain of €250 thousand (€650 thousand less the €420 thousand carrying amount of equity-accounted investee at the date of acquisition plus €20 thousand of translation reserve reclassified to profit or loss).
+investee at the date of acquisition plus €20 thousand of translation reserve reclassified to profit or loss).
 This amount has been included in 'finance income' in the condensed consolidated statement of profit or loss and OCI.